kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

    ```
    "blue-pod"
    ```
-3. Try out the service failover by first contacting the echo-blue service.
-4. In a new tab in your terminal, start the `echo-blue` deployment.
+3. In a new tab in your terminal, start the `echo-blue` deployment.
    ```
    kubectl port-forward deploy/echo-blue-deployment 19000
    ```
-5. In the previous tab in your terminal, update the `echo-blue` deployment to simulate a failure.
+4. In the previous tab in your terminal, update the `echo-blue` deployment to simulate a failure.
    ```
    curl -X POST  localhost:19000/healthcheck/fail
    ```